HappySpectre/CoronaExtra/README.md

 ## Example

-The following coed shows how to use the C19WorldMap and COVID19vsTime functions.
+The following code shows how to use the C19WorldMap and COVID19vsTime functions.

 ``` r